Bijective Cremona transformations of the plane: Realizing arbitrary permutations

-As a consequence of the lemma, to find an automorphism as (\ref{eqn:spActionC0}) which acts on $C_0(\bF_q)$ transitively, it is sufficient to find a primitive root of $\bF_{q^2}$ of the form (\ref{eqn:multiplicativeAuto}).
-To attain this, we use the following result by S. D. Cohen:
+Due to this lemma, to find $g_0$ that acts on $C_0(\bF_q)$ transitively, it is sufficient to find a primitive root of $\bF_{q^2}$ of the form (\ref{eqn:multiplicativeAuto}).
+To attain this, we use the following result by Cohen:

 \begin{thm}[\cite{Coh83}*{Theorem~1.1}] Let $\{\theta_1,\theta_2\}$ be a basis of $\bF_{q^2}$ over $\bF_q$ and let $a_1$ be a non-zero member of $\bF_q$.
 Then there exists a primitive root of $\bF_{q^2}$ of the form $a_1\theta_1+a_2\theta_2$ for some $a_2\in\bF_{q}$. \end{thm}